 We followed the cave until led us back to the Tower of Babil, which was stocked to the gills with the exact same monsters, except that now we couldn’t instantly kill the Mystery Egg monsters, which more often than not hatched into Lamias.
 The eggs were a particular source of embarrassment, as not only did we manage to ambush one (?) but got ambushed by one.
 By an egg.
 We also had Edge try to Steal from one, only for it to catch him at it and smack him away, causing 2 damage!

-Near the end of the tower, we encountered what at first appeared to be the ghosts of Edge’s parents, but suddenly appeared as horrible, mutated monsters.
-We fought them, it turns out we didn’t have to, as their dialogue (which took a very long time to get across) ended with them self-destructing.
+Near the end of the tower, we encountered what at first appeared to be the ghosts of Edge’s parents, but after a moment they transformed into horrible, mutated monsters.
+We fought them, but it turns out we didn’t have to, as their dialogue (which took a very long time to get across) ended with them self-destructing.
 It’s almost too bad the actual fight didn’t count, because we were throwing out a real firestorm against them.
 Before dying, they told Edge that he would be able to restore their kingdom and that they trusted him.

 Afterwards, Rubicante appeared in a fury, saying that the mutated royalty were the fault of the now-late Dr. Lugae and he had nothing to do with them.
 He apologized to Edge (though he earlier claimed not to even know anything about him or his kingdom) and even offered us a chance to re-equip and healed us himself for our grand showdown.
 Given the pathetic fight his fellow Archfiends had given us, Kyle and I figured this was not unlike polishing the sword that stabs you, but Rubicante insisted that his “Cape of Flame” would protect him from the Ice weapons we had already stocked up on.

-Ruby was telling the truth, but there was a downside to his plan: he simply did not use his Cape enough to help himself.
+Ruby was telling the truth, but there was a downside to his plan: he had to use Cape of Flame as an active skill, and he simply did not use his Cape enough to help himself.
 When he raised it, Blizzard spells would heal him, and he would even cast them on himself to heal.
 He even managed to have it up very early on, just after we learned how it worked and too late to stop Rydia from summoning Shiva, which undid half our work up until that point.
 And despite that: he was still a joke.
 How much of a joke?
 Let’s put it this way.
 He killed himself.
 He cast Blizzard when his cape wasn’t even up and he killed himself.
 The Four Elemental Archfiends, folks.
 They had a good run.
 This one didn’t even try to get back at us from beyond the grave.

 In the very next room, we found Golbez’s collection of seven Crystals, but had only taken one step into the room before we fell in a trap door.
 We then followed the only available path until we found a new, red airship that Edge christened the “Falcon.”
 We took it out from there and down to the Dwarf castle.
 There, the party and Dwarf King Giott discussed tactics, and we learned that they had given up on the seven Crystals entirely.
 Inspiring.
 It’s not like you couldn’t walk back there with a few six-foot planks of wood, eh?